 Anybody who pays attention to these matters will know that we, collectively – schools, parents, extended families, local communities – have been doing an atrocious job of giving our children a liberal education in recent decades.
 Young people in all too many cases grow up to be anxious, risk-averse, terrified of failure, and lacking in courage and initiative.
 But in 2020, it is hard to come to any conclusion other than that the last vestiges of liberal education are in danger of being swept away.
 School closures and the harms to life chances that they cause are bad enough.
 But much worse is the way children are now in many cases being raised.
 Frightened of the world.
 Anxious about going out.
 Worried about interacting with strangers.
 Looking always to parents or authoritarian teachers for guidance about how to act.
 Lacking opportunities for unsupervised play with their peers.
 And, above all, thinking always about their relationship with the State and what the State permits them to do.
 Not free, but safe.

 What is needed in the aftermath of Covid is a course correction, on this topic as in many others.
 Those of us who are parents, or for that matter who have children in their extended families, and those of us who work in education, need to get serious about how we set about fighting back against the future which is being pressed upon our young people in the modern age.
 We cannot let their basic life skills be sacrificed in a vain attempt to ‘control’ a virus, but more importantly than that, we cannot allow them to grow up into anything other than the kind of individual on which a healthy society is founded: brave, competent, independent, responsible, proactive in their local community, and never simply willing to rely on the State to solve each and every problem for them.

-Dr. David McGrogan is an Associate Professor at Northumbria Law School.
+Dr David McGrogan is Associate Professor of Law at Northumbria Law School.